 - Plenty of storage in the front pockets for other items

-- Top and side handles are great for lifting heavy bag into cupboard and airline stowage
+- Top and side handles are great for lifting heavy bags into cupboard and airline stowage

-- There’s no denying that the price will give some people sticker shock, though they are on par with what I would consider to be the other options in the same space.
+- There’s no denying that the price will give some people a sticker shock, though they are on par with what I would consider the other options in the same market space.

-- Hip belt is too thin and doesn’t provide enough support for a heavy load on a longer walk.
+- The hip belt is too thin and doesn’t support a heavy load on a long walk.

-- Boxy design optimizes useable space but leaves bag feeling unwieldy on your back when hiking.
+- The boxy design optimizes useable space but leaves the bag feeling unwieldy on your back when hiking.

-- Front tripod attachment system is fiddly and too time consuming
+- The front tripod attachment system is fiddly and too time-consuming.